Aepelzen/AepelzensModules/README.md

 * Random Neighbour
 * Random

+Update: There is a new probability control with 2 modes.
+At noon it does nothing and everything works as usual.
+Turning it ccw increases the probability that the current step is repeated.
+Fully ccw the sequence is stuck at the current step.
+Turning the knob clockwise increases the probability that the next step is skiped.
+I also added buttons for manual step selection.
+This is mostly useful for programming sequences and to make it easier to dial in accurate values.

+Finally, i changed the output behaviour.
+The sequencer now only outputs a signal when it's either running or you hit a manual step select button.

 ## Dice

 Another sequencer.
 This one is built around probabilities and comes with all the usual goodies (per